Do you want to make your restaurant website more efficient and improve the quality of your customer service?

 A restaurant feedback chatbot can help you with that.
 It can send automatic reminders to your customers to leave feedback on third-party websites.
 It can also finish the chat with a client by sending a customer satisfaction survey to keep track of your service quality.

-Your bot can also help you with lead generation and improve your marketing strategy.
+Your bot can also help you with lead generation and improve your restaurant marketing strategy.
 They can obtain email addresses during the booking process and gain permission to contact the customer.
 You can then collect feedback with your follow-up emails and make sure your restaurant gets high stars for effort and quality service.

 Simplifying the order process